1998 Wandsworth London Borough Council election: Campaign

 For the election 9 of the 22 wards that made up the council were seen as being marginal.

 Election result

 The results saw the Conservatives increase their control of the council gaining an extra 5 seats.
 This meant that with 50 seats the Conservatives had the most seats they had yet had on the council.
 Labour lost seats in St John and Roehampton wards, which was put down to the closure of the local Queen Mary's Hospital.
 Voter turnout at 40% was 10% down on the previous 1994 election.

+After the election the composition of the council was as follows: